Download.it search icon

 Cons

-• Occasional bugs and game freezes
+• Occasional bugs and freezes, especially online

-Multiplayer Suspense in the Hello Neighbor Universe
+Multiplayer social horror set in the Hello Neighbor universe with deception.

-Deceptive Gameplay and Strategic Teamwork
+Gameplay and Roles

 Pros